Least action principles for incompressible flows and geodesics between shapes: Shape distance equals Wasserstein distance

-As we indicated in section~2, the result of Theorem~\ref{th4}, providing a sharp criterion for the existence of a minimizer for the shape distance in \eqref{d:ds}, follows by combining the uniqueness property of Wasserstein geodesics with the result of Theorem~\ref{th1}.
+The result of Theorem~\ref{th4}, providing a sharp criterion for the existence of a minimizer for the shape distance in \eqref{d:ds}, follows by combining the uniqueness property of Wasserstein geodesics with the result of Theorem~\ref{th1}.

-\begin{proof}[Proof of Theorem~\ref{th4}] Clearly, if the Wasserstein geodesic density is a characteristic function, then the Wasserstein geodesic provides a minimizing path for shape distance.
+\begin{proof}[Proof of Theorem~\ref{th4}] Let $\rho=(\rho_t)_{t\in[0,1]}$ be the density along the Wasserstein geodesic path that connects $\one_{\Omega_0}$ and $\one_{\Omega_1}$, where $\Omega_0$, $\Omega_1$ are bounded open sets in $\R^d$ with equal volume.
+Clearly, if $\rho$ is a characteristic function, then the Wasserstein geodesic provides a minimizing path for shape distance.
 On the other hand, if a minimizer for \eqref{d:ds} exists, it must have constant speed by a standard reparametrization argument.
 Then by Theorem~\ref{th1} it provides a constant-speed minimizing path for Wasserstein distance as well, hence corresponds to the unique Wasserstein geodesic.
-Thus the Wasserstein geodesic density is a characteristic function. \end{proof}
+Thus the Wasserstein geodesic density $\rho$ is a characteristic function. \end{proof}

+A consequence of Theorem~\ref{th1} is that existence of a minimizer among incompressible transport paths in \eqref{d:ds} imposes a rigid structure on the optimal transport map $T$.
+To discuss this it is convenient to invoke the regularity theory of Caffarelli \cite{caff91}, Figalli \cite{Fig10} and Figalli \& Kim~\cite{FK2010}.
+These authors have shown (see Theorem 3.4 in \cite{figall_dephil_BAMS} and also \cite{dPF2015}) that, due to the fact that the characteristic functions are smooth inside $\Omega_0$ and $\Omega_1$, the optimal transportation potential $\psi$ is smooth away from a set of measure zero.
+More precisely, there exist relatively closed sets of measure zero, $\Sigma_i \subset \Omega_i$ for $i=0,1$ such that $T: \Omega_0 \backslash \Sigma_0 \to \Omega_1 \backslash \Sigma_1$ is a smooth diffeomorphism between two open sets.

+\begin{remark} In a previous draft of this paper, this regularity theory was used to prove Theorem~\ref{th2} through a Vitali covering argument.
+The present approach to the proof in section~\ref{s:spray} exploits the simpler property that the subgradient maps $\D\psi_t$ have single-valued inverses. \end{remark}